cdaviss/online-survey-digital-trace-data/README.md

 The interactive digital resumes created using this code are designed to be hosted on GitHub Pages.
 To see an example of how these interactive digital resumes may look embedded into a web page, click [here](https://thefirstquestion.github.io/online-survey-digital-trace-data/#/).

-Once you create the different resume pages, you can embed them individaully into Qualtrics surveys.
+Once you create the different resume pages, you can embed them individually into Qualtrics surveys.
 Digital trace data collected from the resumes are stored in Firebase.
 Then, you can download your data from an "admin" page, one of the web pages this repository creates.

 <p align="right">(<a href="#top">back to top</a>)</p>